-CyberGhost supports manual configurations for Linux, Chromebook, and these wireless routers: TomatoUSB, TomatoUSB Merlin Build and DD-WRT.
+CyberGhost supports manual configurations for Linux, Chromebook, and these wireless routers: TomatoUSB, TomatoUSB Merlin Build, and DD-WRT.
 You can try other firmware, but CyberGhost can’t promise that you’ll get a connection.

 What About Adding CyberGhost As A Browser Extension?

-Now I’ve submitted many questions to other VPN services.
+We’ve submitted many questions to other VPN services.
 Some have been slow to email me back.
 Some don’t respond at all.

-CyberGhost also has a very thorough blog and FAQ section if I ever wanted to do extra reading to learn more.
-I can email them with feedback, too.
-With all that being said, I give CyberGhost’s customer service an A!
+CyberGhost, on the other hand, boasts a 24/7 live chat feature with highly responsive customer service agents.
+CyberGhost also has a very thorough blog and FAQ section if we ever wanted to learn more about the company.
+We emailed the company with feedback, too.
+With all that being said, we gave CyberGhost’s customer service an A!

 The CyberGhost App